SoloSub is for button overload

-You may have noticed that I've had this solosub button on my site for a while, I launched the solosub service about a while back without telling anyone.
+You may have noticed that I've had this solosub button on my site for a while, I launched the solosub service while back (early 2005) without telling anyone.
 I just put the button up on my site, and waited to see if it would catch on.
 So far I think it has, so let me explain what it is.

 What's the problem?

 So you have an RSS feed and you want to make it easy for bloglines users to subscribe, so you add one of those bloglines buttons, then you figure hey I better not leave out My Yahoo! so you add a My Yahoo button, but newsgator is also popular so you better also add a newsgator button, but I hear Rojo is picking up steam so add that rojo button, and scoble will rat you out if you don't add a my msn button, and hey lets not forget about pluck - and I could keep going...